Email verification, as one JSON request.

 Verify up to a batch of email addresses in one call.

 Up to 100 addresses in one call.
-Each is verified independently and billed per address.
+Each is verified independently.
+Free on the any paid plan while the whole batch fits your monthly allowance, otherwise billed per address.

 Send an emails array.
 You get back a results array in the same order.
 A bad address in the list does not fail the whole call: that entry carries an error instead of a result, and the rest still run.
 If your balance runs out mid-batch we stop and the remaining entries report insufficient_credits, so you can see exactly how far we got.